 More importantly if you have garden structures such as pergolas, arbours or decks that have turned black or grey from lack of proper stain protection, you may want to clean them and then re-stain them.

 Finally consider your front door.
 While very strong colours might work to provide a ‘pop’ of colour, they still have to be in keeping with the rest of the house.
 So pick the colour wisely if you do decide to repaint the door and surrounding window frames.
 If you have a garage door, you might also consider painting it the same colour.

 Hide garbage cans and other maintenance areas

 You don’t want your ugly garbage and recycling bins to be the first thing that buyers see when they pull up into your driveway.
+Nor do you want that eyesore of a utility box visible.
 While you often can’t just move them out of the way, you can erect a simple screen to block the sight of them from the street.

 It can be as simple as some lattice screening or pre-made fence panels.
 Just make sure they are securely attached so that they do not fall over during high winds.

 Winter is a tough season to sell a house if you are wanting to use curb appeal as a major selling point.
 If at all possible avoid selling in the depths of winter.
 If you don’t have a choice, then make the best of it.

 Make sure to keep walks and your driveway clear and salted.
 Not only is it a safety concern but it also will look better to have a freshly cleared walkway rather than a mishmash of footprints in the snow.

 Flowers may not be a solution if you are in a deep freeze with lots of snow.
 You might though be able to have some hanging baskets or pots with some greenery such as pine boughs and holly stuck into them.
 They look even better with a fresh dusting of snow.